ninjakaib/hardware-accelerators/README.md

 3. PRs require 2 approvals from other contributors before merging
 4. Use the PR description to explain your changes and any important considerations
 5. Reviewers should provide constructive feedback and test the changes locally if needed

-> **Tip**: Rebase your feature branches on `main` frequently to keep the commit history clean and avoid complex merge conflicts later.
+6. Before merging, ensure your branch is up to date with main

 Remember to commit code frequently and keep your branches focused on specific tasks.
-This helps maintain a clean version history and makes code review easier for everyone.
+This helps maintain a clear version history and makes code review easier for everyone.

 After a pull request is merged into `main`, your branch will automatically be deleted.
-You can update up your local repository to reflect these changes with `git fetch --prune`.
+You can update your local repository to reflect these changes with `git fetch --prune`.